-NATURE OF ACTIVITY The TAE will apply to the 61 licences in the TSPF.
+NATURE OF ACTIVITY The TAE will apply to the 60 licences in the TSPF.
 The TAE is divided among these licences based on the number of effort units held by each licence holder (9,200 units total in the fishery) in accordance with the formula outlined in S4.3 of the plan).
 The TAE is usually set before the start of the season (Licence holders commence fishing on 1 February each year) and was last set for three seasons.
-The Torres Strait Prawn Management Advisory Committee (TSPMAC) which includes Traditioal Inhabitant members has recommended that the TAE remain unchanged and the PZJA set the TAE for the next two years at 9,200 days.
-A TAE will not be set before the start of the 2019 season (1 February 2019).
-It is anticipated that a TAE will be determined by end of February 2019 if approved by the PZJA.
-As the proposed TAE arrangements are unchanged from the previous setting, the minor dely in determining the TAE will not impact fishing activities.
-Fishers will commence fishing from the start of the season as usual and have the limit of fishing days relative to their holding of units included on their fishing licence.
+The Torres Strait Prawn Management Advisory Committee (TSPMAC) which includes Traditioal Inhabitant members has recommended that the TAE remain unchanged and the PZJA set the TAE for the next three years at 9,200 days.